-Zoom is one of the most popular video conferencing tools out there and is fairly easy to use.
-But it has its share of issues and vulnerabilities that often leave users frustrated.
-Luckily, most of these Zoom issues can be fixed within minutes.
+Zoom is one of the most popular video conferencing tools, and it’s fairly easy to use.
+The problem is that it has its share of issues and vulnerabilities that often leave users frustrated.
+Luckily, you can fix most of these Zoom issues within minutes.

 We’ve rounded up the most common Zoom issues currently causing problems for users and provided detailed instructions on how to solve them.
-None of the fixes require any technical knowledge, so you don’t have to be a computer wiz to get the job done.
+None of the fixes require technical knowledge.
+You don’t have to be a computer wiz to do this.

 Zoom issue #1: Camera or audio doesn’t work